-The power, look, and performance of your gaming PC depends primarily on your budget and your dedication.
+The power, look, and performance of your gaming PC depends primarily on your budget and your personal preference.
 In fact, your budget should be your first consideration since it will drive all of your decision-making.
-Building a custom rig may not cost less than an off-the-shelf PC, but you can save money by shopping sales or reseller Websites for your hardware.
+Building a custom rig may not cost less than an off-the-shelf PC, but you can save money by shopping sales or reseller websites for your hardware.
+Another benefit is the fact that you have control over which manufacturer’s parts that goes into your system.
 Moreover, you’ll avoid building costs, since you’re taking that task on for yourself.
 Thankfully, there’s a range of great products on the market to choose from, so if your budget is tight, you can always upgrade some of the components later.

 Don’t discount the advantages of stepping up to a higher-performing CPU, GPU, or other hardware to improve the performance of your gaming PC.
-If you do, you’ll likely have a build that has great headroom for the future, including some of the latest virtual and augmented reality experiences out there.
+If you do, you’ll likely have a build that has great headroom for the future.
+This way when a great new demanding game comes out, your PC will be prepared.